MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-floor-execution-configure.md

 When multiple workers are assigned to the same production job, they can form a team.
 The team can nominate one worker as a pilot.
 The remaining workers then automatically become assistants of that pilot.
 For the resulting team, only the pilot must register job status.
 Time records apply to all team members.

 To use this feature, it must be turned on for your system.
 As of Supply Chain Management version 10.0.32, it's turned on by default.
-Admins can turn this functionality on or off by searching for the *Production teams in the production floor execution interface* feature in the [**Feature management** workspace](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md).
+As of Supply Chain Management version 10.0.36, the feature is mandatory and can't be turned off.
+If you're running a version older than 10.0.36, then admins can turn this functionality on or off by searching for the *Production teams in the production floor execution interface* feature in the [Feature management](../../fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md) workspace.

 ### Additional configuration in the production floor execution interface